Norbivar/RTSCamera/README.md

 - RTS Camera

   - Free camera mode switchable at any time.
-The camera distance to your character is limited by the tactics and scouting skill level.

-  - ~~Clickable troop cards.~~

   - Control one of your soldiers and continue fighting/commanding after player character is injured in battle.